modal-inria/Kernalytics/doc/build.md

 brew cask install adoptopenjdk8
 ```

-and the command to get sbt is:
+and the command to get sbt and git is:

 ```bash
 brew install git sbt
 ```